Super Commando Dhruva: Fictional character biography

 Dhruva was born to Shyam and Radha, two trapeze artists who used to perform in Jupiter Circus situated on the outskirts of Rajnagar.
 Dhruva was brought up in the circus itself.
 Growing up amongst the tigers, elephants, and other pet animals of the circus, Dhruva learnt to communicate with the animals.
 Dhruva was loved by every Jupiter Circus performer, started learning their respective skills from them.
 Strongman Hercules taught him bodybuilding.
 Ringmaster taught him how to control animals.
 He learned to throw knives from the knife thrower, along with shooting and bike stunts.
 At the age of 14, he started performing in Jupiter Circus shows and his stunning performances helped Jupiter to become a hugely popular circus.
 Boss, the owner of rival Globe Circus, hatched a conspiracy to destroy Jupiter Circus and sent Jubisko, his strongman and Bond, a sharpshooter to do the task.
 Jubisko burnt the Jupiter Circus killing everyone in it including Dhruva's parents.
 Dhruva who survived the carnage, vowed to avenge the deaths of his loved ones and eliminate the evil from the society.
 The series of events that followed resulted in the shutting down of Globe Circus as well.
 Later, the city police chief Rajan Mehra adopted Dhruva as his own son.
 Dhruva chose to carry on his struggle against crime choosing Rajnagar as the base of his operation.
+Later on, Dhruva founded Commando force to aid him in his operations.